[?] Subscribe To This Site

 To make sure moisture is controlled in the home, be on "mold patrol" and keep an eye on specific situations.

 Good ventilation throughout your home on nice sunny hot days is important.
-Open windows whenever possible and let fresh air and natural sunshine in.
+Open windows whenever possible and let fresh air and natural sunshine and heat in.

 A good indoor temperature in your home is 68 - 72 degrees.
 Keeping moisture levels at less than 40% is ideal.

 Watch for basement and roof leaks.
-Fix as soon as possible.
+Get these things fixed as soon as possible.

-Have proper ventilation fans in your bathroom and kitchen.
+Have proper ventilation fans in your bathroom and in your kitchen, anywhere where moisture forms from daily use.

 Wipe down your bathroom walls and shower stall after your bath or shower.
-If you don't have a fan, leave your bathroom door open to let out the moisture.
+If you don't have a fan, leave your bathroom door wide open to let out the steamy moisture.

-Keep your bathroom and kitchen plumbing in a good state of repair.
+Keep your bathroom and kitchen plumbing and leaky fixtures in a good state of repair.

-Regularly empty your drip-tray underneath the refrigerator and wash it with soap and water occasionally.
+Regularly empty your drip-tray underneath the fridge and wash it with soap and water occasionally.
 Dry thoroughly.

-Do you smell must in the basement?
+Do you smell mustiness in the basement?
 Look for a damp source.

 Watch for sweating pipes in the basement.